Our convenient online examinations are available for the Fifth and Sixth Editions of the AMA Guides. You may take one or both examinations.

 3. Register to take the exam.

-This approach is much more cost-efficient than traveling to take prerequisite seminars and taking exams in person, plus travel expenses.
+This approach is more cost-efficient than traveling to take prerequisite seminars and exams in person, plus travel expenses.
 Not to mention the indirect costs associated with being away from your office for those times — it can easily add up to thousands of dollars.
 Less cost, less hassle.
 In addition, this is an excellent learning experience.
+Your investment is a fraction of what most people receive for performing one evaluation.

 Register Now, Test When Ready